Who would think being black in Latin America whilst traveling was a thing?

 With these ideas, I feel empowered to discover my ancestors and they allow me to think more deeply about the reason why this happened.

-If you are black in Latin America, maybe you will have received the odd comment or disconcerting look?
+If you are black and travel to Latin America, maybe… you will have received the odd comment or even a disconcerting look while on your travels?

 Not all can be put down to racism, some, I would just call prejudice.
 But it’s a good place to start to understand why it’s happening.